Radio Commentator and Author

 I’m happy to say.

-BD: This is a little bit the era
+BD: This is a little bit the

-and the French singer, and the German singer, and now the Spanish singer.
+singer, and the French singer, and the German singer, and now the Spanish

 GJ: That’s right.